a-shine/pm-for-startups/deck2.md

 Notes:

-- The core premise behind Lean is to eliminate waste
+- The core premise behind Lean is to maximize value and to do so you need to eliminate waste
 - Toyota identifies three types of waste
   - Muri (overburden) - machines and people can not work beyond their capacity
   - Muda (wastefulness) - activities that do not add value